Nuand/bladeRF/host/utilities/bladeRF-cli/src/cmd/doc/interactive-help.md

      __IMPORTANT__

-        Never configure two devices as triggers masters on a single chain.
+        Never configure two devices as trigger masters on a single chain.
         Contention on the same signal could damage the devices.

 2. Configure all other devices as trigger slaves